Skip to main content

 How much will I save moving from NYC to Atlanta?

-Housing costs typically drop 50-70% for equivalent quality and size.
-Overall cost of living is 30-40% lower depending on lifestyle.
-Most NYC transplants report being able to save significantly more while enjoying a higher quality of life—or maintain lifestyle while working less.
+Housing costs are often considerably lower for equivalent quality and size, and overall cost of living typically follows depending on lifestyle.
+Many NYC transplants report being able to save more while enjoying a higher quality of life, or maintain their lifestyle while working less.

 Can I live in Atlanta without a car?

-Technically, in very specific neighborhoods—Midtown, parts of Buckhead.
+Technically, in very specific neighborhoods such as Midtown and parts of Buckhead.
 Practically, for most people, no. Atlanta is a car city.
 Building this into your planning is essential.
 The upside: parking is free and abundant, gas is cheaper, and you'll develop a different relationship with mobility.

 Is Atlanta diverse enough for a New Yorker?